Blue Meridian Partners is still in its early stages. We will update this page regularly to answer questions as the initiative evolves.

 Blue Meridian Partners intends to adapt this strategy and raise it to an even higher level with investments that are based on scaling plans.
 The hope is that these will take business planning a step further and lay out not only a roadmap for building capacity and evidence and achieving growth, but also clearly define the social problem(s) an organization seeks to address, how it will measure its success in meeting this challenge, and the business models and financial strategies required to sustain the organization over the long term.
 Such planning, and the phased-in nature of Blue Meridian Partners' investments, which will be paid out in installments contingent on a grantee's progress toward meeting the goals of its scaling plan, will mitigate the risks these big bets entail.

 Blue Meridian Partners anticipates that some of its investments will fall short of expectations.
 But even failure can contribute to the field's collective knowledge about the bumpy process of achieving scale in the social sector.
-Blue Meridian Partners will share what it learns as transparently as it can without causing undo harm to its grantees.
+Blue Meridian Partners will share what it learns as transparently as it can without causing undue harm to its grantees.

 Blue Meridian Partners is a mix of diverse philanthropic individuals and institutions.
 How will it make decisions?